DHFinance/dhf-pay-bitrix/README.md

 # Installation and configuration instructions
+* We have installed Bitrix24 last version here http://tsaritnp.beget.tech.
+So you can test installation and functions.
+* To get the account for testing, please contact via telegram: huytran2017
 ## Brief description on installation and configuration

 The algorithm for installing and configuring the module after installation